10 Top-Rated Attractions & Things to Do in the Gothic Quarter, Barcelona

 Adjoining the cathedral on the west side, the Episcopal Palace was founded in the 10th century.
 The present building dates from the 12th and 13th centuries but incorporates architectural elements from Roman times: the two round towers on the Portal del Bisbe.

 In the 15th century, the building was enhanced, and in the 19th century, it was renovated.
 The inner courtyard features a Romanesque arcaded gallery and contains a modern statue of Our Lady of Montserrat.

 Address: 5 Calle del Bisbe, Barcelona

 On the northwestern side of the Plaça de Sant Jaume, the Palau de la Generalitat is a relatively modern building for the Gothic Quarter.
-Built in the 15th century, this medieval palace was once the seat of the provincial representatives.
-Today, the building houses the Generalitat de Catalunya, the autonomous government of Catalonia.
+Built between the 15th and 17th century, this medieval palace was once the seat of the provincial representatives.
+Today, the building houses the Generalitat de Catalunya, the regional government of Catalonia.

 Address: 4 Plaza de Sant Jaume, Barcelona

 Where to Stay in Barcelona's Gothic Quarter for Sightseeing